 At that time the festival of the Dedication was being celebrated in Jerusalem.
 It was winter, and Jesus was walking in the temple, in the portico of Solomon.
 So the Jews gathered around him and said to him, "How long will you keep us in suspense?
 If you are the Messiah, tell us plainly."
 Jesus answered, "I have told you, and you do not believe.
 The works that I do in my Father's name testify to me; but you do not believe, because you do not belong to my sheep.
 My sheep hear my voice.
 I know them, and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand.
 What my Father has given me is greater than all else, and no one can snatch it out of the Father's hand.
 The Father and I are one."

-The initiative for faith and discipleship must come from God, from above.
-"I give them eternal life, and no one will snatch them out of my hand."
-Jesus spoke of our eternal future in answer to a question put to him in the precincts of the Temple.
-Somebody called out: "How long are you going to keep us in suspense?
-If you are really the Messiah, tell us so in plain words."
-Many rejected his mystical language about union with God, and demanded a plain answer, Yes or No, to the question, "Are you the Messiah?"
-This implied that, "If yes, then we can begin the revolt against Rome."
+The initiative for faithful discipleship must come from God, as a gift of grace.
+“I give them eternal life”, said Jesus, “and no one will snatch them out of my hand.”
+He spoke of our eternal future while teaching in the precincts of the Temple.
+Somebody asked him: “How long are you going to keep us in suspense?
+If you are the Messiah, say so in plain words.”
+Many rejected his mystical words about the Kingdom of God, and demanded a plain answer, Yes or No, to the question, “Are you the Messiah?”
+What they probably meant was, “If you really are the Messiah, then we can begin our revolt against Rome.”

-God can brighten the mystery of our lives only if we take time to be perceptive and contemplative.
-These qualities characterized Barnabas, a Christian from Cyprus who was virtually canonized even in his lifetime as "a good man filled with the Holy Spirit and with faith."
-Elsewhere his name is interpreted as "son of encouragement" (Acts 4:36).
-Originally named Joseph, he was called Barnabas because of his encouraging style and supportive personality.
+God can brighten our lives if only we take time to be perceptive.
+This quality characterized Barnabas, a Christian from Cyprus who even in his lifetime was virtually canonized by his friends as “a good man filled with the Holy Spirit and with faith.”
+His name is elsewhere interpreted as “son of encouragement” (Acts 4:36).
+Originally named Joseph, he was nicknamed Barnabas because of his encouraging style and supportive personality.

-The openness of Barnabas to God's gifts led him to Tarsus to search for Paul and bring him to join the church in Antioch.
-Without his intervention, Paul might have been lost in the silent sands of some desert solitude.
-Like Jesus the Good Shepherd, Barnabas went out in search of Paul, and led him back into a path that transformed the missionary enterprise and thrust of the church.
-We need to think how we too can be instrumental in helping others to perceive their dignity, their potential and the service they can give when called by God.
+The openness of Barnabas to God’s gifts led him to Tarsus to search for Paul and persuade him to join the church in Antioch.
+Without this intervention, Paul, who had been virtually banished home to Tarsus, might have been lost in the silence of history.
+Like Jesus the Good Shepherd, Barnabas went out in search of Paul, and led him back into a community where he transformed the whole missionary energy of the church.
+We need to wonder how we too might be instrumental in helping others to find their proper role, their potential and the service they can give to the people of God.